abcsds/hexecontahedron/about.md

 I'm also a web developper so, if you'd like to see my work you can check it out in my github:  [abcsds][github]

 ## Why a blog?
-I'm a believer of information openness, and social equity.
+I'm a believer of information openness, and social equality.
 I want to take information and technologies to wherever they're needed, and this is a good place to star.
 My notes might sometimes not be very clear, and could even be useless to your particular case, but don't be afraid to ask me if something seems foggy.

 ## How to contact me?
 In this page you'll find many links, try twitter first.